brunoarine/tempers/README.md

 Sample output:
 ```
-24.3°C
+24.35  # Temperature is given in Celsius degrees
 ```

 ## Notes

-- This is a personal learning project - contributions welcome!
+- This is a personal learning project
 - Currently only supports TEMPer v1.4 (0c45:7401)
 - Requires Linux (udev) and Rust 1.70+